 I had this idea for geometric egg cups, and I was surprised to find that no one had made them before (at least according to my searches).
 Usually, it’s the excitement of ‘what a brilliant idea’ followed by the disappointment of ‘oh, no, someone else has already done it’.
 Because white can easily get boring, I upgraded these egg cups with a surprise gold interior.
 This way, they look beautiful whether they’re holding an egg or not.
 You could also use them to hold small candy or place cards on your Easter table.
 And as an added bonus, you can use them on a daily basis even when there’s no sign of Easter in the air.

 - egg (can be plastic, as long as it’s accurate in size)

 - gold paint

 Next, I used sandpaper on each facet, until it got as smooth as I wanted.
 To do this, I scotch-taped a piece of sandpaper to the table, and just rubbed each side of the clay pieces on it.
-You can see from the second to last pic above that this step is crucial.
+This step is crucial to get the finished, elegant look.
 Finally, I painted the inside of the cups in gold and let them dry.
-Still cracked here and there, but it’s a look I like.